keyiiiii/github-changes/README.md

-   -n, --tag-name      tag name for upcoming release  [upcoming] -a, --auth          prompt to auth with Github - use this for private repos and higher rate limits -k, --token         need to use this or --auth for private repos and higher rate limits -f, --file          name of the file to output the changelog to  [CHANGELOG.md] -t, --title         title to appear in the top of the changelog  [Change Log] -z, --time-zone     time zone  [UTC]
+   -n, --tag-name      tag name for upcoming release  [upcoming] -a, --auth          prompt to auth with Github - use this for private repos and higher rate limits -k, --token         need to use this or --auth for private repos and higher rate limits -t, --title         title to appear in the top of the changelog  [Change Log] -z, --time-zone     time zone  [UTC]
    -m, --date-format   date format  [(YYYY/MM/DD HH:mm Z)]